nsacyber/HIRS/docs/started/gs4-artifacts.md

 !!! note

-    Based on your input configuration (whether you checked endorsement, hardware, and/or firmware), if you know that you have the relevant artifacts in their proper folders, to include their trust chains, you can skip the particular section on this page for those particular artifacts.
+    Based on your HIRS configuration (whether you checked endorsement, hardware, and/or firmware), if you know that an artifact that you need for your configuration is already in a place where the Provisioner will look and find it, to include that artifact's full trust chain, you can skip the particular section on this page for that particular artifact.
-    For instance, if you have configured the ACA to check endorsement, hardware, and firmware, and you have all of the following
+    For instance, if you have configured the ACA to check endorsement, hardware, and firmware, and you know that the following are all in places where the Provisioner will look and find them:

     1. Endorsement Certificate
     2. Platform Certificate